-While this is a move forward in providing safety and security for many refugees, it also means that we must train many new addiction workers to continue to provide services to those left behind.
+While this resettlement is a positive move forward for the future security of many refugees, it also means that we must train many new addiction workers to continue to provide services to those left behind.

-We have started a new training program to train four master addiction trainers who will then serve as trainers in the community.
-This training will last approximately 9 months.
+We have started a new training program to train four master addiction trainers who will then serve as new staff trainers in the community.
+This training will last approximately 6 months.
 These master trainers will be located along the Thai/Burma border and will be able to train workers as needed.